10 Best Medicines For Hair Growth With Good Results (2023)

 The top 10 medicines for growing strong and healthy hair are listed below:

-Cortisone is a steroid.
+Cortisone is a steroidi XA biologically active organic compound that fights inflammation and autoimmune diseases causing hair fall. .
 This medicine for hair regrowth is potent and has shown effective results when taken in the form of injections directly on the scalp (1).
-It is readily available in the form of pills and ointments that can be topically applied.
-The pills are stronger than the ointments and injections and are readily available.

 Minoxidil is a popular medicine for promoting hair growth (2), (3), (4).
 The commercial name of this medication is Regaine, and it contains 5% minoxidil.
 However, this medicine takes months to show positive results when used diligently.
 It is important to note that this medicine works temporarily, and hair fall reoccurs whenever the use of the medicine is stopped.
 Also, prolonged use of minoxidil may cause contact dermatitis, itching, and rashes.